Statistical model for collisions and recollisions of inertial particles in mixing flows: Smooth contribution

 \section{Smooth contribution}

-\seclab{collision_smooth} At non-zero but small values of $\st$ the smooth contribution to the collision rate [first term in \eqnref{collision_relvel_moment1}] can be computed in the ghost-particle approximation by using earlier results,~\cite{Gus13c}, for $m_1$.
-We write
+\seclab{collision_smooth} The smooth contribution to the collision rate [first term in \eqnref{collision_relvel_moment1}] can be estimated for general values of $\st$ in the ghost-particle approximation by using earlier results for $m_1$.
+These results were derived assuming that relative radial velocities are close to Gaussian and that instantaneous correlations between the particle positions and the structures of the flow, so called \lq preferential sampling'~\cite{Gus15a}, can be neglected.
+The non-Gaussian nature of turbulent flows, as well as the possible existence of persistent flow structures that are preferentially sampled may make it necessary to modify this estimate for turbulent flows.
+Following the derivation in Ref.~\cite{Gus13c} we obtain an estimate for $m_1(R)$ needed for the collision rate as follows.
+First, we write

 Here $m_0(R)$ is the probability distribution of $R$, and the structure function $S_1(R)$ is the average of $|V_R|$ conditional on $R$~\cite{Gus13c}.
-The form \eqnref{mp_smooth} is reminiscent of the parameterisation suggested in~\cite{Sun97,Bec05,Chu05}.
+The form \eqnref{mp_smooth} is reminiscent of the parameterisation of the collision rate in terms of a product of two contributions suggested in Refs.~\cite{Sun97,Bec05,Chu05}.
 The moment $m_0(R)$ is related to the pair correlation function $g(R)$ as $m_0(R)\sim g(R)R^{d-1}$~\cite{Sun97}.
-But since $S_1(R)=m_1(R)/m_0(R)$ the factor $g(R)$ cancels out in \eqnref{mp_smooth} as first pointed out in~\cite{Gus13c}, see also \cite{Vos13}.
-It is $m_1$ that determines the collision rate, and caustics and clustering contribute additively, Eqs.~(\ref{eq:collision_relvel_moment1}) and \eqnref{Rt0}.
+But since $S_1(R)=m_1(R)/m_0(R)$ the factor $g(R)$ cancels out in \eqnref{mp_smooth} as first pointed out in Ref.~\cite{Gus13c}, see also Ref.~\cite{Vos13}.
+It is $m_1$ that determines the collision rate.
+Caustics and clustering contribute additively, Eqs.~(\ref{eq:collision_relvel_moment1}) and \eqnref{Rt0}.
 The factorisation (\ref{eq:mp_smooth}) is nevertheless useful at small Stokes numbers, because $m_0$ and $S_1$ are most easily estimated separately in this limit.

-To account for fractal clustering, we approximate $m_0(R\ll\eta)\sim R^{d_2-1}$ for small separations and $m_0(R\gg\eta)\sim R^{d-1}$ for large separations (uniform distribution).
+To account for fractal clustering, we use the approximation $m_0(R\ll\eta)\sim R^{d_2-1}$ for small separations.
 Here the spatial correlation dimension $d_2$ is related to the phase-space correlation dimension by $d_2=\min(D_2,d)$~\cite{Bec08,Gus11b}.
-We match the two asymptotes of $m_0(R)$ at $R=\eta$ to find
+For large separations we approximate $m_0(R\gg\eta)\sim R^{d-1}$ (uniform distribution).
+This is needed to get the normalisation of $m_1(R)$ approximately correct.
+In flows with an inertial range, a better estimate of $m_0(R)$ is required, or alternatively, the global normalisation could be matched to numerical data.